-The main building is a canvas-covered open space 120′ wide by 240′ long, fully matted in 1/2-inch rolled rubber; large enough to host a two ring agility trial, or many other dog show configurations and combinations.
+The main building is a canvas-covered open space 120′ wide by 240′ long, fully matted in 1/2-inch rolled rubber.
+Our agility area also has a turf surface on top of the rolled rubber mat.

 We offer a wide range of dog training classes from puppy socialization and pet manners, Canine Good Citizen and Therapy Dog training and certification; on up to top competition level classes in Agility, Obedience, Rally Obedience, Conformation, K9 Nosework, Barn Hunt, and more.